wesleytabaka/TeamsStatusLight/README.md

 How often to check your Microsoft Teams status in milliseconds.

 ## IndicatorInstructionMapping
-Customize the color, transition, and effect for each Teams status.
+Customize the color, secondary color, transition, and effect for each Teams status.
 This section of [appsettings.json](./appsettings.json) is deserialized into instances of [IndicatorInstruction](./IndicatorInstruction.cs).
 See [IndicatorInstruction.cs](./IndicatorInstruction.cs)

+If a secondary color is not defined, it will be defaulted to off/0.

 The following IndicatorInstructions are defined for Teams statuses:
 - Unknown